Debt Collection Laws

 Am I Required To Wire a Late Payment Through Western Union?

-No. Some collectors will insist on receiving a delinquent payment through a wire transfer or through overnight or express mail service.
+No. Some collectors insist on receiving a delinquent payment through a wire transfer, overnight, or express mail service.

-Neither federal nor state law requires you to make a late payment through any of these services.
+Neither federal nor state law requires you to pay late through any of these services.
 It is acceptable to mail the payment or to use a debit card or checking account to make the payment.

-Can Debt Collection Agencies Collect a Debt by Garnishing My Wages or My Bank Account?
+Can Debt Collection Agencies Garnish My Wages or My Bank Account?

 Yes.
-If the debt collector receives a court judgment after filing a lawsuit against you, the collector can collect the debt by:
+If the debt collector receives a court judgment after filing a lawsuit against you for nonpayment, the collector can collect the debt by:

-- Garnishing up to 25% of your net wages
+- Wage garnishment of up to 25% of your net wages

 - Taking the funds from your bank account